-The nameplate is located on the rear of the stove.
+The nameplate is located below the ash box in the stove.

 5 Technical data

 As a type 1 stove, a connection to a chimney already occupied with other solid-fuel stoves and ovens is possible provided that the chimney rating under DIN 4705 - part 3, does not contravene this.